 The iReady Math diagnostic is a crucial part of the iReady system.
 It:

-This diagnostic forms the foundation for targeted learning within the iReady Classroom Mathematics program, ensuring each student receives tailored support.
+This diagnostic forms the foundation for targeted learning within the iReady Classroom Mathematics program, ensuring each student receives tailored support as understood by their iReady Math scores.

 The iReady Math Test is structured to assess students across various grade levels, from Kindergarten through eighth grade.
 Each level corresponds to specific mathematical skills and concepts appropriate for that grade.
 Here’s a breakdown of the i-Ready Math grade levels and the focus areas for each: